 - Proof of child’s birth date

 - Proof of Public Assistance, Foster care, Homeless status, or family’s income

 Our knowledgeable staff will be available to answer any of your questions and help you complete your application.
-If you would like to print an application, please choose from the language options below:
+If you would like to print an application, please follow the link below:

 Annual Report & Community Assessment